angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 ## Expect one request

-If you want to have a bit more control over what type of requests you expect you can pass a function instead of a string to the `requestOne` as follows:
+If you want to have a bit more control over what type of requests you expect you can pass a function instead of a string to the `requestOne` method as follows:

 ```TypeScript
       service.getAll().subscribe();